 Like car loans, it is also possible to get approved for a personal loan after you’ve had your consumer proposal discharged.
 The same factors apply in this case, such as an adequate income, low debt load, high down payment, and proof of timely consumer proposal payments.
 That said, it’s likely that you will be charged a higher interest rate compared to loans given to those with a high credit score and no history of a consumer proposal.

-Click here to find out how to get the best personal loan for you in 2018.
+Click here to find out how to get the best personal loan for you.

 Mortgages After a Consumer Proposal